Affiliate Disclosure: All links earn commissionReading Time: 14 minutes

 In this Jabra Elite Active 65t Review we will look at Jabra’s latest high-end headphones specifically designed for delivering high quality audio during sport.

 This is a long form review and looks at some general topics as well as giving a detailed review of the Jabra Elite Active 65t earbuds.
-Skip ahead to the sections that most interest or sit back with your coffee and enjoy.
+Check out this quick summary or skip ahead to the sections that most interest you and then sit back with your coffee and enjoy.

 Sports Headphones – What’s In An Earbud?

 Clearly the main ‘point’ of a pair of sports headphones is that you can listen to music whilst exercising.
 That most basic of requirements means that a degree of sweat-proofing and dust-proofing is a pre-requisite.

 To play music, the sports headphones must link to your source of music, or contain a source of music themselves.
 We have seen an evolution away from an AUX (auxiliary/line) model where a single plug is pushed into the socket of a Walkman, iPOD, smartphone, or something similar.